Cristiano Dalbem

 The Lean Canvas was an useful tool to get alignment on the team of the main aspects of the product.

-We decided the main problems we wanted to solve were:
+We decided the main opportunities we wanted to focus on this solution were:

-• The lack of centralized, standardized, and updated bike maps of Brazilian cities.
+• Unified map: solving for the lack of centralized, standardized, and updated bike maps of Brazilian cities.

 We also found out some of our “unfair” advantages: UCB and ITDP are two of the most prominent organizations of this kind that could invest in this project and would be able to mobilize the community.
 Also, everyone on the team already had experience with similar projects involving web apps, interactive maps, and OSM data.